 Our previous TRICARE South Region contract that expired on March 31, 2012 provided a financial interest in the underlying health care cost; therefore, we reported revenues on a gross basis.
 We shared the risk with the federal government for the cost of health benefits incurred under our previous contract, earning more revenue or incurring additional cost based on the variance of actual health care costs from an annually negotiated target health care cost.
 TRICARE revenues consisted generally of (1) an insurance premium for assuming underwriting risk for the cost of civilian health care services delivered to eligible beneficiaries; (2) health care services provided to beneficiaries which were in turn reimbursed by the federal government; and (3) administrative services fees related to claim processing, customer service, enrollment, and other services.
 We recognized the insurance premium as revenue ratably over the period coverage was provided.
-Health care services were performed.
+Health care services reimbursements were recognized as revenue in the period health services were provided.
+Administrative services fees were recognized as revenue in the period services were performed.
 We deferred the recognition of any contingent revenues for favorable variances until the end of the contract period when the amount was determinable and the collectibility was reasonably assured.
 We estimated and recognized contingent benefits expense for unfavorable variances currently in our results of operations.